EngrErics/Starbase-DarkyShadow/ImprovedPIDApproach/README.md

 ## `ImprovedPIDApproach` is a PID Controller that has been modified to approximate a Motion Profiled PID Controller for the Starbase game problem of approaching asteroids.

+NOTE: V2 is vastly better than the original but requires fcuforward and fcubackward to be renamed to FWD and BWD respectively.
+What makes V2 better than the original is that in V2 the Proportional Term is capped by a value between 0 to 1000.
+This "Tricks" the PID algorithm into applying a constant thrust throughout the middle portion of our approach.
+In the code, this tunable variable is n and can be found on lines 3 and 4.
+Lower values of n will result in lower speeds throughout the middle portion of the approach and larger values will result in higher speeds.
+My recommendation is to set n=500 and then tune Kp and Kd to have a graceful approach to the setpoint.
+Other changes that have ocurred is that now the h filter value is f and has been inverted, meaning that if your h=0.8 in V1 then in V2 f=0.2.
+The great thing about V2 is that if you tune and find good values of Kp and Kd for a tuning in the safe-zone (more aggressive) you can easily keep it the same and simply modify n lower for outside the safe-zone (more conservative).

 Tuning of this System requires some understanding.
 I made a manual that teaches PID in a very easy way and explains how it's been modified for us.

 Intro Video https://youtu.be/rJoOOk1pjak